gijs/gapfile/README.md

 The gapFile object has been renamed GapFile to be more consistent with other plugins.

-As a convenience, GapFile.writeFile now provides the file URL to the success callback.
+As a convenience, GapFile.writeFile now calls success callback with the file's URL as a parameter (e.g., writing /test.txt will send file://(some horrifically ugly platform-dependent path)/test.txt to the success callback).

 ## Files included